Lorraine: Hi guys, it’s me. Lorraine. Like it says right next to this sentence where I felt compelled to tell you that it was me. Lorraine.

 Uh… really?
 I mean, even if they are living in prehistoric times with no cell phones (shiver), you can’t send Bess or George running or something?
 Whatever.

 The meeting goes down.
-Nancy gets punched in the face.
-I cheer a little when that happens.
-But the bad guy goes down.
+Nancy gets punched in the face. but the bad guy goes down.

 The book ends with Ned all, “You and Blueberry…?”
 And Nancy promises that they just kissed a ton a little.
 Ned thinks that’s totally cool and kisses Nancy just so we can end the book on a gross note.